christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 ::: challenge
 ### Exercise 2: Create venv and install Numpy

-Step 1: Create a venv using the command `py -m venv .venv`

-and activate it with
+Step 1: Create a venv in the .venv directory using the command `py -m venv .venv` and activate it with

 ::: tab